⬇️Installation

 Chocolatey Package (Windows)

-Chocolatey packages for PowerShell Universal are usually available within a week of release but will not be available the day of a release.
+Chocolatey packages for PowerShell Universal are usually available within a week of release but are not available the day of a release.

 You can install PowerShell Universal using the Chocolatey package.
 The package runs the MSI install.
-It will install Universal as a service and open a web browser after the install.
+It installs Universal as a service and opens a web browser after the install.

 You can login with the "admin" user and any password.